 Each year you may contribute to your Health Care Account the maximum amount designated in the Employer-Specific Information Section.
 The Plan Administrator, however, may reduce your contribution amount to the extent necessary to comply with certain non-discrimination requirements under the Code.
-Effective for Plan Years beginning on or after January 1, 2022, the maximum amount you may contribute to our Health Care Account will be \$2,850 (or the amount otherwise allowed by the IRS); provided, however, that if this limitation, required under the federal Affordable Care Act ("ACA"), is changed because the ACA has been amended, this limitation will be changed accordingly.
+Effective for Plan Years beginning on or after January 1, 2023, the maximum amount you may contribute to our Health Care Account will be \$3,050; provided, however, that if this limitation, required under the federal Affordable Care Act ("ACA"), is changed because the ACA has been amended, this limitation will be changed accordingly.
 If the ACA is amended to eliminate this limitation, then the maximum contribution amount set forth in the Employer-Specific Information Section will apply.
 For Plan Years beginning after December 31, 2013, this limit will be indexed for inflation.